utdata/icj-class/css/css-class.md

   width: 48%
 ```

 Save and refresh.
 Bamm ... we have two on each line.
 Now we need some space between them.
 If we add a margin-right call to all the li's, then it would put a margin far to the right as well.
 This is where the [nth-child](https://www.w3schools.com/cssref/sel_nth-child.asp) comes in.
-We can add a rule to every ODD numbered item:
+We can add a rule to every ODD numbered list item:

 ```css
 #nutrition li:nth-child(odd) {